ax3lchraz/twoter/info/README.txt

 If you want to jump to a specific line, simply type 'ln' followed by the hex address.
 For example, to jump to line
 $0200, type ln0200.

+As for the compiler, I included the pseudo assembly UDL for Notepad ++.
+It's not required for programming in the pseudo assembly language, it's just the best way I could find to get the syntax highlighting I wanted with ease.